davidtkramer/mock_api/README.md

 ## Dynamic Responses

 In many cases, your mock api can just return hard-coded responses or fixture data.
 If you need more flexibility, the `MockApi` module provides a store interface to help you manage dynamic responses.
+This is especially useful when running mocks in development, since your mock API can maintain state and behave like a real service.

 For example, imagine we're building an API endpoint that fetches a contact from an external service managed by another team.